tetsukotegami/2022-IBM-Data-Science-Certificate/README.md

 # 2022-IBM-Data-Science
-This is a repository for all my introductory data science projects for the IBM Data Science certificate completed through EdX Online.
+This is a repository for all my introductory data science labs for the IBM Data Science certificate completed through EdX Online.
 There are 9 courses in the sequence.
 I will use this numbering to organize my projects.

 101: Introduction to Data Science